rmehlinger/hypercube-js/README.md

     * The value of the cell.
     * The list of input arguments, formatted as per cellFn.
 * `tableOpts`: An optional object specifying the attributes--e.g., class, style, handlers--of the table element created.
+* `rearrangeable`: an optional boolean argument indicating whether argument reordering and row-column swapping is permitted

 It returns an HTML table element that can be freely embedded in the DOM.
 The table can be generated in one of two ways: using static data, passed in by the `cellData` argument, or by using `cellFn`.
 If both `cellData` and `cellFn` are